-#UD The VMWRITE instruction is not recognized in virtual-8086 mode.
+#UD The VMWRITE instruction is not recognized in virtual-8086

-#UD The VMWRITE instruction is not recognized in compatibility mode.
+#UD The VMWRITE instruction is not recognized in compatibility memory address is in a non-canonical form.

 If the memory source operand is in the CS, DS, ES, FS, or GS segments and the memory address is in a non-canonical form.